oxsecurity/megalinter/README.md

 -->
 ## Configuration

-MegaLinter configuration variables can be defined in a **.mega-linter.yml** file at the root of the repository or with **environment variables**.
+MegaLinter configuration variables are defined in a **.mega-linter.yml** file at the root of the repository or with **environment variables**.
 You can see an example config file in this repo: [**.mega-linter.yml**](https://github.com/oxsecurity/megalinter/blob/main/.mega-linter.yml)

-Configuration is assisted with auto-completion and validation in most commonly used IDEs, thanks to [JSON schema](https://megalinter.io/json-schemas/configuration.html) stored on [schemastore.org](https://www.schemastore.org/)
+Configuration is assisted with autocompletion and validation in most commonly used IDEs, thanks to [JSON schema](https://megalinter.io/json-schemas/configuration.html) stored on [schemastore.org](https://www.schemastore.org/)

 - VSCode: You need a VSCode extension like [Red Hat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)
 - IDEA family: Auto-completion natively supported